 - They must pass a police criminality check carried out by the Disclosure and Barring Service (DBS) to ensure safety to the public

-- They must undertake e-learning training in Safeguarding and Child Exploitation
+- They must undertake e-learning training in Safeguarding, Exploitation and Modern Slavery

 - They must attend a driving assessment with Lincolnshire Road Safety Partnership and be deemed ‘low risk’ if they have 6 or more live points on their DVLA driving licence